thiennp/frontend-mastery-hub/levels/117/README.md

 5. **Real-world Applications**: Project-based learning

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of typescript tooling & ide.
+Build a comprehensive project that demonstrates mastery of compiler options.

 ## Assessment
 Complete the assessment and quiz to earn your Level 117 badge.